VeNoMouS/cloudscraper/README.md

 ✅ HTTP requests with fallback user agents
 ```

-Your cloudscraper25 applications will now work perfectly when converted to executables! 🎉
+Your cloudscraper applications will now work perfectly when converted to executables! 🎉

 ## 🆕 Cloudflare v3 JavaScript VM Challenge Support